Myrtle Beach Airport Aims for Autism-Friendliness with Quiet Waiting Room

 Officials chose a room near the baggage claims area to serve as a new waiting room for passengers on the spectrum.
 The room provides these passengers with a quiet place to escape and regain composure after an often stressful flight while another family member takes care of other necessary tasks, such as claiming luggage, renting a car, or securing accommodations.

 Autism awareness is high in the Grand Strand area.
 Several local businesses, including restaurants and lodging facilities, work with Champion Autism Network to cater to the needs of individuals on the autism spectrum, and the area boasts a diverse collection of attractions that appeal to a wide range of interests, including quiet beaches, theaters, amusement parks and weekly firework exhibitions.
-Starting in April 2016, the area began to host a variety of autism-friendly family events, such as pier fishing, firehouse tours, sensory-friendly movies, and surfing.
+The area began to host a variety of autism-friendly family events, such as pier fishing, firehouse tours, sensory-friendly movies, and surfing.

 Thinking about packing your bags for a relaxing Myrtle Beach vacation?
 Check out Surfside Beach.
 It’s a small, quiet town about 15 miles south of the Myrtle Beach International Airport, and it claims to be the first autism-friendly travel destination.